cibele-as/cibele-as.github.io/_posts/2020-05-02-billings-alarms-aws-using-terraform.md

 #### Services Helper

-The name of the service should match the name AWS expects otherwise the filter will not work properly, thus, we can create a support map to define some common services (if the service you want is not listed here you can add it later), in the same folder create a new file called `service.tf`
+The name of the service should match the name AWS expects.
+Otherwise, the filter will not work correctly.
+Thus, we can create a support map to define some standard services (if the service you want is not listed here, you can add it later).
+In the same folder, create a new file called `service.tf`

 ```tf
 # modules/budgets/service.tf